 The 780mm V2 Pro riser bars go relatively unnoticed.
 The 35.0mm clamp diameter is a nice choice.

 Our Kobain Deore is the more expensive of the two available build kits.

 The Kobain RS sells for $1,549.
 The RS features all of the same components except for one difference.
-Our test bike had the Shimano Deore M6000 rear derailleur that works with a 10 speed 42-tooth cassette.
+Our test bike had the Shimano Deore M6000 rear derailleur that works with a ten speed 42-tooth cassette.
 The RS build has the older Shimano M615 derailleur that accommodates a maximum sprocket size of 36-tooth.

 The first component we would upgrade is the tires.
 A combination of 2.8-inch Maxxis Minion DHF front tire and Minion DHR rear would be a tremendous upgrade.
-Cornering traction, braking bite, and climbing grip would all improve drastically.
+Cornering traction, braking bite, and climbing grip would all improve dramatically.

 The fork would be an obvious target for an upgrade.
 The catch?
 This can be an expensive endeavor.
 Expect to spend upwards of $500 on a worthwhile upgrade.